Learn how to decorate scissors using your favorite patterned tapes and a little creativity! This is SO easy; anyone can do it.

 My final project was to decorate the boring extra dry erase/magnet board that I had laying around.
 I think I know why I like the colors of the tape so much.
 Check out my pants and toenail color in the edge of the picture (I’m so predictable!).

-Here are images of the cool desk accessories in their native environment:
+Here are images of some of the desk accessories in their native environment:

 So what do you think . . . are you a converted tape “artist” yet?
 Would you make these cool desk accessories?
 With a few rolls of Scotch Expressions, you can decorate more school supplies than you could ever imagine.